igreg/jenkinsfile-support/README.md

 ## Features

-Extension gives user basic jenkinsfile support.
+The extension provides some useful features for JenkinsFiles like:

-* syntax highlighting
+* syntax highlighting,
-* snippets
+* snippets,
-* completion
+* completion,
-* diagnostics
+* diagnostics.

 ![Functionality](images/functionality.png)